datstat-consulting/PyRPO/README.md

 where $\mathbf{\mu}$ is a vector of expected returns, $\mathbf{w}$ are the asset proportions/weights, $\delta$ is the uncertainty radius, $\mathbf{\Sigma}$, is the variance-covariance matrix of returns, and $\mathbf{\Sigma}_{\mu}$ is a diagonal matrix of returns variances.
 Note that we are technically trying to maximize _risk-adjusted returns_ since we have a risk aversion term.
 One may simply set $\gamma = 0$ to ignore risk-adjustment.

 `PyRPO` is a Python package that implements Robust Portfolio Optimization.
-The uncertainty set used here is ellipsoid.
+It uses an ellipsoidal uncertainty set for robust optimization.

 # Example
 We demonstrate the library using cryptocurrency as an example.
 This shows how versatile the library is with any kind of Financial asset data.